 Economic development on the 12th Street Extension corridor continues.
 The Lexington County Medical Park that was finished in 2018 and continues to add to the City's tax base and enhance the master plan.
 The townhome project known as Otarre Point was completed in 2018, adding 299 upscale townhomes, and construction was completed a couple years ago on a 100-unit Marriott Hotel.
 An approximately 60-acre tract of land, referred to as Southern Commons, has sold and is currently under plans for a combination of retail, entertainment, office, and residential land uses (estimated to be a \$65 million investment).
 A development of this type and size will serve as a catalyst for the development of the surrounding area and supporting corridors.
 Construction on the Matheson Gas and Liquid Oxygen facility has been completed and is currently operational.
 This company is supporting CMC Steel and will help to grow the property tax and business license base.
-Other interests on the 12th Street extension include a rehabilitation center that will house 44 beds, which broke ground in Spring of 2022 and planned sitework to develop a Visitors Center at the 12,000 Year History Park, which is being spurred by a \$1,000,000 investment from the State.
+Also, recently completed on the 12th Street extension is a rehabilitation center housing 44 beds.